wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-setting.md

 The prospect of life beyond the confines of our celestial home has captivated our collective curiosity for centuries.
 It is an enigma that has not only stoked the fires of our scientific endeavor but has also sparked our wildest imaginings.
 In the absence of definitive proof of extraterrestrial life, we find ourselves embarking on a journey of speculation, attempting to unravel the intricate matrix of conditions that could make life possible beyond Earth.

-In our pursuit, we recognize water as a sine qua non of life.
+In our pursuit, we recognize water as a sine qua non of life[^water].
 Known as the universal solvent, water serves as the medium in which the symphony of biological processes unfolds.
 Thus, the detection of this precious liquid in its most habitable form, liquid, on any celestial body, significantly amplifies the odds of discovering life there.

 Beyond the indispensable requirement of water, life demands an environment that walks a delicate balance between dynamism and stability.
 It requires a safe haven that can shield it from the harsh cosmic realities, yet provide a stage robust enough for the grand play of evolution.
 This necessitates a stable climate, a protective atmosphere, and a reliable energy source such as a star, capable of sustaining life's incessant dance.